bodasadallah/blog/applied_deep_learning/index.md

 - we want to have my many Subword tokenization for the same word
 - the multiple subword tokenization works like kind of data augmentation, and also adds a regularization effect

+## Transformers are RNNs

+* The idea is that we don't have to use softmax fuction, to caputer the similarity between two tokens, we can use any other suitable function.

+## ELMo

+* We need to have multible word representation for the same words, depending on the context.
+### Forward language model
+* you predict the next word given the previous words

+### Backward language model
+* you predict the next word given the next words